Public Participation at a Meeting

 Your intention to speak at any meeting must be notified to the Committee Advisor at least 24 hours prior to the meeting but preferably as soon as practicable.
 Requests to speak within the 24 hour period should be formally requested from the chair of the meeting you wish to address and are approved at the chair’s discretion.

-Contact Robyn Ramsden if you wish to speak at a Community Board or Māori Standing Committee meeting, or Amy Andersen if you wish to speak at a Council or any other committee meeting.
+If you need more information please contact Robyn Ramsden if your question is about speaking at a Community Board or Māori Standing Committee meeting, or Amy Andersen about speaking at a Council or any other committee meeting.

 You should provide the Committee Advisor the following information: